INDICATIC-AIP/Ground-base/README.md

 # Interoperability Code

-The interoperability framework deployed here enables continuous operation of the INDICATIC–UTP substation and the automatic transmission of calibrated data to the institutional Network-Attached Storage (NAS).
-The system manages communication with multiple scientific instruments operating concurrently:
+The interoperability framework deployed here enables the continuous operation of the INDICATIC–UTP substation, where multiple scientific instruments are directly connected to an NVIDIA Jetson Nano for on-site control and pre-processing.
+Calibrated data are automatically transmitted to an institutional Network-Attached Storage (NAS).
+The system manages concurrent communication with multiple scientific instruments operating in parallel:

 QHY 16200A (UV, B, V, R, and IR all-sky images)